Motion controller: History

 Several wand-based devices with accelerometer and gyroscopic sensors followed, including the ASUS Eee Stick, Sony PlayStation Move (adding computer vision via the PlayStation Eye to aid in position tracking), and HP Swing.
 Other systems used different mechanisms for input, such as Microsoft's Kinect, which combined infrared structured light and computer vision, and the Razer Hydra, which used a magnetometer.

 Nintendo and Sony would adopt motion tracking using gyroscopes and accelerometers as a standard hardware feature in successive generations starting with their handheld consoles the 3DS and the PS Vita, both of which had the required three-axis accelerometers and gyroscopes.
 In the eighth generation of video game consoles Nintendo and Sony included those sensors as a standard feature of their two handed game controllers, the Wii U GamePad and the DualShock 4.
 The consoles also had support for some devices in the previous generation of motion controllers depending on individual games.

 Valve's Steam Controller was designed solely for use with PC's and required its Steam software.
 Its 6DOF sensors were made available for use by games published on Steam, and options available to users allowed the use of its gyroscope as a pointer control.
 Its motion tracking features would later be adapted for the Steam Deck.

 A wave of virtual reality headsets released in the 2010s adopted forms of 6DOF motion controllers; the HTC Vive was bundled with wand-like controllers, while controllers known as Oculus Touch were released initially as an optional accessory for Oculus Rift in December 2016, and became part of its standard equipment in July 2017.
 Both controllers are tracked using infrared emitters placed in the play space.
 Oculus later switched to an "inside-out" tracking system for Oculus Quest and Rift S, where the controllers are tracked by cameras in the headset itself.

 The Nintendo Switch hybrid home/portable console and its included Joy-Con controllers feature 6DOF sensors in each controller in the pair as well as in the main body of the console.
 The optional Nintendo Switch Pro Controller and Poké Ball Plus controllers also feature 6DOF sensors.

 In the ninth generation the Sony PlayStation 5 continues to provide similar motion tracking for the included DualSense controllers, while supporting the use of older generations of motion controllers when playing backwards compatible games.

+By the mid-2020s, computer-vision pose estimation toolkits such as Google's MediaPipe enabled full-body motion tracking through an ordinary webcam in a web browser, removing the need for dedicated sensors.